hashicorp/consul/website/source/docs/agent/services.html.md

 For Consul 0.9.3 and earlier you need to use `enableTagOverride`.
-Consul 1.0 supports both `enable_tag_override` and `enableTagOverride` but the latter is deprecated and will be removed in Consul 1.1.
+Consul 1.0 supports both `enable_tag_override` and `enableTagOverride` but the latter is deprecated and has been removed in Consul 1.1.

 The `tags` property is a list of values that are opaque to Consul but can be used to distinguish between `primary` or `secondary` nodes,